viveketic/tetris/README.md

 Classic tetris game in C++ using SDL2.0.

 ## Build
-Make sure you have cmake and True Type Font (TTF) installed.
+Make sure you have cmake and True Type Font (TTF) and SDL2-mixer installed.

 ```
 mkdir build